rust-lang/cargo/CONTRIBUTING.md

 ## Feature requests

 Cargo follows the general Rust model of evolution.
-All major features go through RFC process.
-Before writing an RFC or opening an issue, consider posting to the [internals][irlo] to get preliminary feedback.
-Implementing a feature as a [custom subcommand][commands] could also be a great way to demonstrate the demand for the functionality and to deliver a working solution faster.
+All major features go through an RFC process.
+Therefore, before opening a feature request issue create a Pre-RFC thread on the [internals][irlo] forum to get preliminary feedback.
+Implementing a feature as a [custom subcommand][subcommands] is encouraged as it helps demonstrate the demand for the functionality and is a great way to deliver a working solution faster as it can iterate outside of cargo's release cadence.

 ## Working on issues